-asked the Minister of Labour what progress has been made in his campaign to reduce industrial accidents among young people.
+asked the Minister of Labour what special efforts he proposes to arrest the rapidy increasing number of industrial accidents, particularly among young people.

 I am considering with representatives of employers and trades unions what more can be done to promote safe methods of work and in particular to give young people sound safety training.

 In view of the fact that the accident rate is increasing, despite reasonable precautions being taken, does the Minister agree that the extensive use of cinema films in works canteens showing the dangers in modern industry is probably the best way of getting this across at any rate to the younger people in industry?

 That is a useful suggestion which I will certainly consider.
 It is not only a question of doing this when the young person has arrived in the factory and taken up his job.
 More can be done in schools and colleges, and here my right hon.
 Friend the Minister of Education intends to help to do more than is already being done.
 But I still think—and the hon.
 Member's idea is a contribution to it—that the main work is for all of us to preach the need for promoting safety-mindedness in industry.
 Individually we can all make contributions.